Tips, Advice, and Networks to Support Your Family when Homeschooling with Dyslexia

 Led by Sally E. Shaywitz, M.D., author of Overcoming Dyslexia, and Bennett A. Shaywitz, M.D., known experts in the field, this site provides a wealth of information about current research and science, as well as resources and success stories.

-Also be sure to check out our Special Needs section for more information and resources to help you teach and support your homeschooler with dyslexia!
+Remember to visit A2ZHomeschooling’s page on Dyslexia Homeschool Resources, as well as our Special Needs section, for more information and resources to help you teach and support your homeschooler with dyslexia!